-Here is a darker colored female, but not nearly as much as the top and bottom photos on this page.
-Not nearly as much lateral yellow as the previous photo.
+Here is a darker-colored female, but not nearly as much as the top and bottom photos on this page.
+Not nearly as much lateral yellow as in the previous photo.

 Besides the difference in size, thickness, and pattern, the body type is also quite different.
 The male grows to be around 60 cm and is long and thin, more like a wolf snake or something similar.

 Below is a photo of a male Wagler’s pit viper found within one meter of a very gravid female.
 Obviously quite a big difference.

 Range: Southern Thailand south of Khao Sok National Park, Suratthani province.
 Other countries: West Malaysia; Indonesia; Philippines.
 There is a concentration of these common vipers on the island of Phuket, Thailand.